How do I start my period? Myths and explanations

 A diet rich in vitamin C

-Diet plays a key role in regulating cycles, managing pain, pre-menstrual syndrome etc...
+Diet plays a key role in regulating cycles, managing pain, pre-menstrual syndrome, etc...

 Drink infusions

-Changing your contraceptive method
+Change your contraceptive method

-Take part in a non-intensive sporting activity
+Practice a non-intensive sporting activity

 Opt for an active sex life